 According to Steven Reinemund, CEO PepsiCo Inc., "To have growth in products, you have to have growth in people".

 Yet training alone does not guarantee peak sales performance.
-This can only come from ongoing coaching from sales managers, and those organizations that have a strong coaching culture attract and retain the best sales people.
+This can only come from ongoing coaching from sales managers, and those organisations that have a strong coaching culture attract and retain the best sales people.